Sishir-Stha/SikaiVerse_Api/README.md

 ### 2025/12/15

 - Changed the project structure a little bit
-- Added the getDasboard endpoint which gives all the data for student dashboard
+- Added the getDashboard endpoint which gives all the data for student dashboard

+### 2025/12/17

+-- added enpoint for course tabs page for the students -- added the endpoint for the dashboard for instructors -- make project structure for the course page